Gentrification of San Francisco: Chinatown

-Chinatown, San Francisco is an area in which many immigrants and small business owners reside and have been subject to mass gentrification.
+Chinatown is an area in which many immigrants and small business owners reside and have been subject to mass gentrification.
 Due to the free landscape and convenient location of Chinatown, large businesses are attracted to the area and many small businesses in the area have been unable to make ends meet as a result.
 There have been multiple attempts through policy initiatives to try to preserve cultural value in Chinatown and slow down gentrification.
 The Chinatown Resource Center made an attempt to prevent developers who want to purchase land in Chinatown to create offices; however, 1,700 previously occupied residential units were still converted into office space.
 As a response, the Chinatown Resource Center created a proposal to make structural changes in land use policy to decrease or slow "revitalization."
 Furthermore, Chinatown Core's Planning department created the 1986 Rezoning Plan, which prohibited demolition and converting residential buildings in Chinatown Core for alternative needs.
 However, all other parts of Chinatown, such as the Chinatown North and Polk Gulch were not protected by this plan (only Chinatown Core was).
 Thus, many Asian communities in non-Chinatown Core areas suffered from threats of buyouts and eviction.
 For example, the number of Asian residents in Chinatown's Polk Gulch neighborhood decreased from 3,519 to 2,527 from 1980 to 2013.
 In addition, the majority of these Asian residents were replaced by white residents.
 Though policy initiatives have slowed down gentrification in Chinatown, it has not prevented it.